dptools/process_offsite_audio/README.md

 	* Jena is not allowed to have video uploaded to the aggregation server, although they can have the audio uploaded
 	* Awaiting contact from Jena point person about how to set up some code to handle the video portion (and related file organization) locally
 	* For now Jena has been provided with a high level plan and security information, which it seems will be sufficient to move forward with
-* Perhaps add video duration, resolution, and fps to the video QC to supplement the image-based/face-related features
+* Perhaps add video duration, resolution, and fps to the video QC to supplement the image-based/face-related features?
-	* Will definitely be switching frame extraction to occur every 4 minutes to better accomodate expected interview length
 * Make a DPDash summary of QC features CSV as part of the pipeline slightly down the road?
 	* Would be nice to see an overview of the QC stats to have a better grounding in what an individual value means
 	* This could play into the summary email that I am supposed to be making anyway too